masonforest/ethel/README.md

     ethel new my_token
     cd my_token

-Run your new contract's tests.
+Run your new contract's tests:

     ethel test

+Initialize ethel (creates an Ethereum account to deploy from)

+    ethel init

+And deploy:

+    ethel deploy

 # TODO

 * Add a server that can connect to a contract and act as an oracle
-* Add `ethel console` (will connect to a contract and boot [gore](https://github.com/motemen/gore) with a initialized session)
+* Add `ethel console` (a REPL that will connect to a existing contract)
 * Lots of other things